ClayDunford/startup/notes.md

 Illustrates how many cookies are currently tracking you in a fun visual way.
 Maybe a score based on how many cookies you have?
 (Raw (less) to burnt (tons)

 ## AWS
+Public IP Address: 54.167.138.102
 ## Caddy
+Seems pretty simple.
+Nano was much easier to use than VIM
 ## HTML

 ## CSS